fricas/fricas/src/doc/sphinx/source/install.rst

 - Older version of gcl are incompatible with Fedora "exec-shield" and strong address space randomization (setting randomize_va_space to 2).
 Newest CVS version of 2.6.8 branch of gcl fixes this problem.

 - gcl needs bfd library.
 Many Linux systems include version of bfd library which is incompatible with gcl.
 In the past we advised to use in such case the following configure line
   ::

-     ./configure --disable-xgcl --disable-dynsysbfd --disable-statsysbfd --enable-locbfd
+     configure --disable-xgcl --disable-dynsysbfd --disable-statsysbfd --enable-locbfd

 - Boehm garbage collector included in old ECL (version 6.8) is incompatible with Fedora strong address space randomization (setting randomize_va_space to 2).
 Using newer version of Boehm garbage collector (7.0 or 7.1) or newer ECL should solve this problem.

 - Striping FriCAS binaries is likely to break them.
 In particular Clisp based FriCAS may crash with message
   ::